 The two of them operated the Pro-Choice League until financial viability problems and ill health came their way.
 Although Baird says they are broke, Joni, who is 25 years his junior, corrects him: “We get by,” she said.
 Baird has severe macular degeneration and recently had a successful cancer operation.
 “He dodged another bullet,” Joni happily noted.
 Baird said of Joni, “She is the only person who really loved me.”

 They take little satisfaction from the fact that mainstream abortion-rights organizations have finally caught up to what Baird has been saying all along: that their complacency about Roe would one day come back to haunt them.
 Baird, for his part, is still mad as hell, still militant as ever.
 He accomplished so much on his own—now just imagine what the world would look like if he had had a little more help.

 *An earlier version of this article incorrectly stated that Bill Baird’s mother was often drunk.
-We regret the error.
+It also has been updated throughout to clarify that Baird spent time in jail, not prison.
+We regret the errors.